 Xiluodu dam details

-The Xiluodu dam is a double-curvature arch, concrete dam with 278m height and 700m width.
+The Xiluodu dam is a double-curvature arch, concrete dam with a height of 278m and width of 700m.
 The reservoir has a total storage capacity of 16.5 billion cubic yards, of which six billion cubic yards are for flood control.

 Power transmission from the Xiluodu power plant

-The Xiluodu power plant is expected to generate 64TWh of power annually.
+The Xiluodu power plant generates roughly 64TWh of power a year.
 The power is transmitted via the Xiluodu-Zhejiang and Xiluodu-Guangdong overhead transmission lines.

-The Xiluodu-Zhejiang HVDC transmission project will transfer the electricity generated at Xiluodu to the Jinhua, Zhejiang.
+The Xiluodu-Zhejiang HVDC transmission project transfers the electricity generated at Xiluodu to Jinhua, Zhejiang.
 The transmission line stretches up to 1,680km and has a transmission capacity of 8GW.
-The transmission project is worth $3.9bn.
+The transmission project was worth $3.9bn.

 The Xiluodu-Guangdong HVDC project is a double 500-kV bipole system with a transmission capacity of 6,400MW.
-The power will be transferred from Zhaotong station in Xiluodo to Conghua station in Guangdong via 1,286km-long transmission line.
+The power is transferred from Zhaotong station in Xiluodo to Conghua station in Guangdong via 1,286km-long transmission line.

-The electricity generated from the left bank power house will be sold to State Grid Corporation of China.
-The electricity from the right bank will be sold to China Southern Power Grid.
-The electricity sales contracts were made in July 2013.
+The electricity generated from the left bank power house is sold to State Grid Corporation of China.
+The electricity from the right bank is sold to China Southern Power Grid.
+The respective electricity sales contracts were signed in July 2013.

 Xiluodu hydroelectric power plant construction